Gaining Muscle with Protein

 Muscles are built over time through a constant cycle of stress and repair, and the recovery period after an intense workout is critical to building mass.

-Adequate protein and calorie intake give you the energy to make it through each gym session and ensures your muscles repair properly afterward.
+Adequate protein and calorie intake give you the energy to make it through each gym session and ensure your muscles repair properly afterward.

 You Need Calories to Gain Weight